fabionfsc/netplan-cli/README.md

 ---

-### Dry-run
+### 3. Dry-run

-Generates and prints the resulting YAML without writing or applying changes:
+Generates and prints the YAML file without writing or applying it:

 ```bash
 sudo ./netplan.sh \